jhuang6451/nabu_fedora/README.md

         fastboot boot path/to/downloaded/twrp/image
         ```

-    * Wait until your tablet to boot into TWRP, then tap on the linux logo on the top right side of the screen.
+    * Wait until your tablet boots into TWRP, then tap on the linux logo on the top right side of the screen.
     * Tap on `Partitioning` -> Enter the linux partition size -> Tap on `yes` -> Wait for partitioning to be done.

 3. Transferring efi file to your tablet's esp partition: